-- RDF projects must address one of four WUN
+- RDF projects must address one of four WUN Global Challenges:

 Further information on the research priorities within each of the four Global Challenges is listed in the Guidelines document in the "Submissions" section.

-- The RDF provides matching seed funding of up to $23,500 from a pool of $225,000 for the 2013-2014 round.
+- The RDF provides matching seed funding of up to ~ $25,000 for the 2014-2015 round.

-from two different continents.
-Proposals that include other universities, research institutes, corporations, NGOs, and government agencies are welcome but not required.
+- New projects must involve at least 3 WUN member universities from two different countries.
+Proposals that include other universities, research institutes, corporations, non-governmental organizations, and government agencies are welcome but not required.

 - WUN awarded 25 projects last year, representing an 81% success rate.

-financial resources equal to the amount requested from the WUN.
+- The average matching award from WUN is ~$16,000, with each of the participating WUN universities collectively committing financial resources equal to the amount requested from the WUN.
 The University of Rochester has internal funding to support the involvement of Rochester faculty.